imgiseverything/a11y-tests/README.md

 We want our buttons to read out useful context-driven names to our users e.g. in the design it may make sense to have 5 ADD buttons but for a screen-reader we need more context than that.
 How can we get the screen-reader to read out 'Add [name of something]' instead?

-We also want our icons (especially when inside buttons) to only have an accessible name if there's no text label alongside it.
+We also want our icons (especially when inside buttons) to only have an accessible name if there’s no text label alongside it.

 ## 9. [Details](./details.html)